ristica/nservicebus-sagas/README.md

 No need for any kind of database because everything happens in mmemory...

-Just build solution (restore all nuget packages) and set multiple starting projects:
+Just build the solution (restore all nuget packages) and set multiple starting projects:
 - Nsb.Client (website)
 - Nsb.Dispatch (the dispatcher of the orders)
 - Nsb.PriceCalc (simulates some kind of service call)